adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 The [VFX industry] has scaled enormously; now it is a cut-throat commodity, doomed to a competitive price race to the bottom.
 A movie can make a billion dollars, but studios use their leverage and expend great effort to save pennies from suppliers.

 Dare I say, but the Hollywood business model in some Marvelous quarters creates chaos for artists and creative companies alike.
-The blood-from-a-rock mentality works good people to death; unfortunately there is an edless supply of more willing victims.
+The blood-from-a-rock mentality works good people to death; unfortunately there is an endless supply of more willing victims to follow.

 That was never me - my long-term goal to create a short 3D film made enirely with my own handiwork.
 Alas, only with in-the-box thinking and solid effort will my 3D worlds will take shape on their own dimension: in **TIME**.